MoustacheOff/AppleSilicon-Minecraft-Shaders/README.md

 ![ASShaders](https://moustash.dev/assets/as-shaders-banner.png)

-# Overview of Minecraft shaders on M1 Macs
+# Overview of Minecraft shaders on Apple Silicon Macs

 View the full list of shaders with their performance details [here](DATA.md).